petros-d/docs/docs/install.md

 If any AWS resources are on a private network, you can choose between two options:

 - Allow traffic via the public internet and use allow-lists for communication.
-- Create a VPC Peering connection between the Astronomer's VPC and the VPCs for your broader network.
+- Create a VPC Peering connection between Astronomer's VPC and the VPCs for your broader network.

-If you want to continue with the latter option, you'll additionally need:
+If you want to continue with the second option, you'll additionally need:

 - Subnet CIDRs (RFC 1918 IP Space).
 Make sure that these CIDRs do not overlap with existing CIDRs in use by your organization.
 - VPC Name / ID for peering with Astronomer (accessible through the [AWS VPC console](https://console.aws.amazon.com/vpc/)).